The Global Indian Wednesday, February 1 2023

 Today, as the founder of BlessdBuy.com, which he affectionately calls his “Trojan Horse,” his aim is to empower marginalised artisans and enable consumers to make responsible choices.

 Having grown up “eating crab for breakfast” in the Philippines, Akshai’s parents were surprised when one day, at the age of seven, the social entrepreneur announced he was vegetarian.
-“I came across a reference to the Buddha, and knew instantly that I didn’t want to perpetuate violence anymore,” he says.
+“I came across a reference to the Buddha, and knew instantly that I didn’t want to perpetuate violence anymore,” he tells Global Indian.
 His parents dismissed it as a phase but 10 years later, he was still going strong.
 “Along the way, when I went to the United States to study, I realised I had been vegetarian for 14 years.
 I didn’t want to reduce my diet to a mindless ritual so I will try a piece of chicken once in a while,” he says wryly.
 This spiritual bent of mind would go on to shape Akshai’s life and the choices he made.

 A fairly conventional upbringing, expected to take the MBA route, his career choices did involve a fair amount of negotiation.
 “My spiritual practice sets the tone for everything,” he remarks.
 Sent to boarding school at a young age where bullying was commonplace and extreme, he needed a spiritual “out.”
 “I had a lot of anger in me.
 Meditation fascinated me because I wanted to know more about existence and as I practiced it, I found I could watch my anger, that there was more peace.
-It is the root of everything,” explains Akshai, who doubles as a yoga and meditation instructor, certified by Art of Living.
+It is the root of everything,” explains Akshai, who is also a yoga and meditation instructor, certified by Art of Living.
 “I also have my own methods, like sound therapy,” he adds.

 The idea for BlessdBuy.com, an e-commerce site that works with marginalised or challenged communities, began in 2014.
 Yet, it took a few years to materialise and was developed at the THNK programme, which was supported by Tata Trusts.
 “Getting it off the ground meant dealing with my own mental blocks – the demonising of money.
 I realised that the answer is not in fighting materialism or consumerism, it’s about using these things to create a new perspective,” says the social entrepreneur.
 Consumers who become more aware of what they’re buying, and seek ethically-sourced, responsibly-made products, supporting artisans – that was the foundation of his idea.
 “As a society, we’re trained to turn on each other.
 We prioritise material well-being and have created a scarcity mindset.
 To me, that is not a healthy way to live as a species,” says the founder.